The Hindu Origin of MA Jinnah: Founder of Pakistan

 The rejection of Premji into the fold of the community hurt him badly.
-He decided the best way to have his own ego satisfied was to visit the Madrasa's, Muslim schools.
+He decided the best way to have his ego satisfied was to visit the Madrasa's, Muslim schools.
 His son ( Jinnah's father) named Punjalal Thakur was so enraged that he went a step forward and converted to Islam.
 He also converted his sons to Islam and gave them Muslim names.
 However, he continued to use his old surname Zino or Jinno.
 In all aspects, he became a believing and practicing Muslim.

 Punjalal Thakur's eldest son was Mohammed Ali.
 He was born a Hindu but as his father converted too Islam he also embraced the Muslim faith.
-Considering the background of Jinnah, it is difficult to imagine that a man who was born a Hindu became so rabid a communal man and engineered anti-Hindu riots in the Punjab.
+Considering the background of Jinnah, it is difficult to imagine that a man who was born a Hindu became so rabid a communal man and engineered anti-Hindu riots in Punjab.
 It does not gel with the man's character.

 The psychology of Jinnah

-One fact that is the absolute truth is that India was a Hindu Rashtra before the advent of the Muslims.
+One fact which is the truth is that India was a Hindu Rashtra before the advent of the Muslims.
 After the arrival of the Muslims, about 35% of the population converted to Islam, some by inducement and some by the sword.
 A few lower castes also converted to Islam.
 All the Hindu who converted became fanatical Muslims.
 Jinnah was also part of this ilk and he became a rabid communalist.
-His call for “direct action" in 1946 saw a great massacre of Hindus and Sikhs take place in areas of the Muslim majority.
+His call for “direct action" in 1946 saw a great massacre of Hindus and Sikhs in areas of the Muslim majority.